Quick Summary

 Structurizr DSL

-Structurizr supports deployment diagrams natively in its DSL.
-The deployment node hierarchy, container instance placement, and infrastructure nodes can all be expressed as code.
+Structurizr supports deployment diagrams natively.
+The deployment node hierarchy, container instance placement, and infrastructure nodes can all be expressed as code and kept in version control alongside the system they describe.

 deploymentEnvironment "Production" {